Putting people before labels.

-On July 28, 2020, Caring for Denver recently approved $6.7M in grants to community-based non-profit organizations and departments within the City and County of Denver offices in the Alternatives to Jail priority area.
+As of August 27, 2020, Caring for Denver has approved 23 grants totaling nearly $9.2 million to community-based non-profit organizations and departments within the City and County of Denver offices in the Alternatives to Jail priority area.

 Grants will support programs that help appropriately move Denver from a criminal justice response to a public health, trauma, mental health and substance misuse crisis response.

 More than 18,000 Denver residents will receive services and other support from the organizations to break cycles of addiction, decompensation, and involvement in the criminal justice system.

 Over 70 percent of the funded organizations utilize peers and mentors with real-life experience as part of their intervention which is a key component to successful recovery.

 $5.4M will go to the following community-based non-profit organizations:

 - 5280 High School